Extended symmetry analysis of isothermal no-slip drift flux model: Introduction

 and hence the expressions for the initial dependent variables $(u,\rho^1,\rho^2)$ in terms of the Riemann invariants read

 We also readily see that the characteristic velocities of the system~\eqref{eq:IDFMDiagonalizedSystem} are

-The system~\eqref{eq:IDFMDiagonalizedSystem} is not genuinely nonlinear as~$V^3_3=0$, although \eqref{eq:IDFMDiagonalizedSystem} is strictly hyperbolic and diagonalizable, so the generalized hodograph transformation can be applied here.
+The system~\eqref{eq:IDFMDiagonalizedSystem} is not genuinely nonlinear as~$V^3_3=0$.
+It is strictly hyperbolic, diagonalizable and semi-Hamiltonian, so the generalized hodograph transformation can be applied here.
 Nevertheless, it also makes sense to extend the scope and to study this system within the framework of group analysis.
 Note that the subsystem of the first two equations of~\eqref{eq:IDFMDiagonalizedSystem} coincides with the diagonalized form of the system describing one-dimensional isentropic gas flows with constant sound speed \cite[Section~2.2.7, Eq.~(16)]{RozhdestvenskiiJanenko1983}.

 Throughout the text we switch between the forms~\eqref{eq:IDFMModelForGroupAnalysis} and~\eqref{eq:IDFMDiagonalizedSystem} of the system~$\mathcal S$.
-It is often more convenient to use diagonalized form for computation, although many results are more concisely expressed in terms of the variables~$u$, $v$ and~$w$.
+It is often more convenient to use the diagonalized form for computation, although many results are more concisely expressed in terms of the variables~$u$, $v$ and~$w$.